devilry/devilry-django/not_for_deploy/docs/developer/gettingstarted.rst

     Other dependencies than are not really required, but we recommend that you:

     - use Virtualenv to avoid installing anything globally, and to get a clean environment
-    - use Fabric because we have a lot of useful scripts written for Fabric that will ease setting up your development environment and building various components of Devilry.
-      See :ref:`aboutfabric`.

     Note that all instructions below assume you have and want to install Fabric and Virtualenv.